centre-for-humanities-computing/danish-foundation-models/docs/datasheets/augmented_dagw.md

 ```

 # Augmented DAGW
-This is a quick introduction and summarition of an augmented Danish Gigaword Dataset.
+This is a quick introduction and summarization of an augmented Danish Gigaword Dataset.
 Here we will describe the different components and how we did the simple cleaning.

 ## Components
 Currently, the augmented DAGW consists of four components, each a smaller dataset on its own: